colored-console/colored-console/CONTRIBUTING.md

 ## Resharper Artifacts

 Please do not add Resharper suppressions to code using comments.
-You may tweak your local Resharper settings but do not commit these to the repo.
+Changes to solution wide settings may be submitted in a pull request, in an isolated commit.

 ## Branches